Magisk-Modules-Repo/aospill/README.md

 ### v2.0
  After a long time here's the second update to this module
 - Switch to MMT-Ex
 - Now uses more appropriate height and color values to better match AOSP on OOS
-- Allows you to disable the navigation bar animations of OOS thx to [Paphonb](https://github.com/paphonb)
+- Allows you to disable the navigation bar animations of OOS A thank you to [Paphonb](https://github.com/paphonb) for helping with these 2 last improvements
 ### v1.0
 - Initial release